 Notice that Deception is highlighted as one of the Key Drivers behind the significant drop (-36%) in the Amenity Score for Q3 2018:

 Selecting the latest earnings transcript, and sorting by the number of negatives in the Key Drivers tab, causes Deception to rise towards the top:

 Next, in the navigation pane we expand Deception to view extractions of the deceptive events:

 We see Detours - when a management team is trying to redirect and not answer the question directly.
-In this example the statement "Here's what I can tell you…" tries to spin a negative regarding a near-term headwind.
+In this example the statement “But I would say...” tries to spin a negative regarding a near-term headwind.

-Scrolling through more deceptive events, we see Evasive commentary such as, "I don't know exactly when that will occur," again, following a positive statement.
+Scrolling through more deceptive events, we see Evasive commentary such as, “We don't have that” again, following a positive statement.
 And you start to see a theme: the model is identifying hidden negatives surrounding seemingly positive comments:

-Lastly, the phrase, "I can't remember historically having this kind of downtime," shows an example of Selective Memory:
+Lastly, the phrase, “I can’t remember historically having this kind of downtime in the first quarter” shows an example of Selective Memory:

 These are the type of comments that the Deception Model can identify and cluster together, allowing you to spot patterns when management teams are being incrementally more evasive, less direct, or more confrontational with analysts relative to prior quarters.
 In your next big earnings call make sure to apply your analysis through the lens of the Deception Model to see what you've been missing.

 The Amenity Deception Score uses a dynamic methodology to quantify deceptive language patterns used by company executives in earnings calls.